 Installation and Configuration

-This section explains how to install and configure a new Meridian instance.
+This section explains how to install and configure a new Meridian instance, including the following tasks:

 • Install all required OpenNMS Meridian components, including PostgreSQL, on a single node.